 Some other medication that could treat these kinds of infection includes vasoconstrictors as well as pain-relieving medications.
 Other than this, corticosteriods can also be recommended by your doctor.
 This is prescribed when people still feel the pain after using pain-relieving medicine or analgenics.
 Preventive allergy therapy is also recommended when the allergen is causing the sinus inflammation.

 To relieve your sinus headache, some decongestant medications can be used.
-These headaches are often paired with a sinus infection.
 To relieve headache symptoms, decongestants may be used.
 The latter helps with constricting blood vessels that cause headache pain.
 If your sinus headache is fixed with decongestants but you do not have a sinus infection, you might have tension or migraine type of a headache, this will require treatment using preventive or abortive medication.
 You should form a habit when taking in decongestants.

 You should try the following methods to treat your chronic sinusitis: